pdparker/belonging_NEET/manuscript.md

 ---
-title             : "School Belonging Predicts whether an Emerging Adult will be Not in Education, Employment, or Training (NEET) after School" shorttitle        : "School Belonging and NEET" wordcount         : "`r wordcountaddin::word_count('manuscript.Rmd')`" keywords          : "school belonging; NEET; emerging adults; longitudinal"
+title             : "School Belonging Predicts whether an Emerging Adult will be Not in Education, Employment, or Training (NEET) after School" shorttitle        : "School Belonging and NEET" wordcount         : "6384" keywords          : "school belonging; NEET; emerging adults; longitudinal"
 abstract: |
   Youth with low school belonging or who are Not (being) in Employment, Education, or Training (NEET) are at the margins of critical social institutions.
 Yet little research has considered whether school belonging is a risk factor for later NEET.
-Using two longitudinal cohorts from Australia (*N* = `r targets::tar_load(combined_data); prettyNum(nrow(combined_data),,big.mark=",",scientific=FALSE)`; 51% Boys), we explore this relationship.
+Using two longitudinal cohorts from Australia (*N* = 14,082; 51% Boys), we explore this relationship.
 Controlling for a range of individual and school level covariates, we find that school belonging at age 15 is a consistent and practically significant predictor of NEET status at ages 16-20.
 We found that this relationship is not the product of school belonging lowering the chances of students graduating high-school.
 Rather, school belonging had a unique impact beyond graduation.
 Given the costs of NEET, school belonging is of significant policy concern. csl               : "apa7.csl" documentclass     : "apa7"
 output: